silas/rock/getting-started/index.md

 # Getting Started

-The RockStack is a collection of language runtimes and a command line tool that allows developers to use modern technologies and encourages "best practises".
+RockStack is a collection of language runtimes and a command line tool that allows developers to use modern technologies and encourages "best practises".